 Hayrides and Fall Farm Fun for Kids in Westchester and the Hudson Valley

-Hayrides are our favorite mode of transportation when it comes to fall fun.
-We've gathered up some of our favorite family farms and orchards in Westchester and the Hudson Valley with hayrides and other awesome autumn activities, including apple picking and corn mazes.
+Hayrides are our favorite mode of transportation when it comes to fall fun, but unfortunately, the pandemic has whittled our normally robust list down to just a handful of hayrides for 2020.
+Still, if you can't let the harvest season pass without a hayride, we've found seven farms willing to give you a scenic, seasonal lift.
+These spots in Westchester and the Hudson Valley offer hayrides plus plenty of other awesome autumn activities, including apple picking and corn mazes.

 Take a hayride to the pumpkin patch to pick some gourds.
 You can also pick your own apples and get lost in a corn maze.

 The treetop adventure park is open at Barton Orchards.

 2020 update: Hayrides are available during fall festival weekends.

 Not only does Barton Orchards offer hayrides, but the farm also has live music, a "fun park" with rides and attractions, pick-your-own apples and pumpkins, and an on-site taproom with craft beer, cider, and wine, and a treetop adventure park.

 2020 update: Hayrides are running at Dykeman Farm, but capacity is minimal.
 The farmers encourage guests to walk to the orchards and catch a ride back once they've picked their bounty.